 For starters, you won’t find much of a selection of over-the-counter medication at ALDI.
 Plus, you can get a better deal buying it in bulk because over-the-counter medication is one of the best buys at Sam’s Club.

-A bottle with 100 caplets of ibuprofen costs $1.99 at ALDI — about 2 cents per caplet.
+A bottle with 100 caplets of ibuprofen costs about $2 at ALDI — about 2 cents per caplet.
 At Sam’s, you can get 1,200 caplets for less than 1 cent per caplet.
-Even Target has a better price if you buy a bottle with 1,000 caplets, with each caplet costing about 1.4 cents.
+If you don’t need quite that many, Walmart has a package of 400 for $3.88 – less than 1 cent each.

 ALDI doesn’t have a big assortment of paper plates to choose from, and maybe you don’t need the ultra heavy duty plates on the store’s shelves.
 A 50-pack of 10-inch plates costs $5.79 – about the same as the Walmart price.
 You might be just as happy with the 100-pack of Walmart’s Great Value every day 9-inch plates, priced at $5.86.